Skip to Content

 Final Thoughts: Is The Venetian Las Vegas Worth the Price?

-The Venetian definitely isn’t the cheapest way to visit Las Vegas, but it’s not the most expensive either.
-The casino sits somewhere in the middle regarding the quality of its gaming.
+The Venetian isn’t the cheapest way to visit Las Vegas, but it’s not the most expensive either.
+The casino’s gaming quality is somewhere in the middle.

 Still, the real draw of this hotel is the amazing décor of its hotel rooms with the plush beds, superior air conditioning, and the massive variety of restaurants to keep you sated between trips to the casino.